idleberg/node-makensis/README.md

 Type: `Array<string>|string`

 Appends script-commands to the script, parameters are processed by order.
-Equivalent of the `-X` switch
+Equivalent of the `-X` switch when used *after* passing a script.

 **Example:**